-Well-being Theme Local Well- being: Areas of focus Data Gaps Participation in cultural life Use of Libraries - Data we had made available to us is at Powys level.
-Use of Leisure Centres - No data available/provided Powys Cultural Assets and National Heritage Town centres and local events - Data we had made available to us is at national level Anti-social (Wales).
-Fly tipping - The data made available to us is only down to Powys level.
+Well-being Local Well- Data Gaps Theme being: Areas of focus Participation in cultural life Use of Libraries - Data we had made available to us is at Powys level.
+Use of Leisure Centres - No data available/provided Powys Cultural Assets and National Heritage Town centres and local events - Data we had made available to us is at national level (Wales).
+Anti-social Fly tipping - The data made available to us is only down to Powys level.
 No data about locality level fly tipping Road Traffic Collisions - The data made available to us is only down to Powys level.
 Environment Improving Biodiversity Protected Sites - there is insufficient evidence to determine the condition of around half of the features on protected sites in Powys.
 INNS - Information about actions to tackle INNS in Powys (size, effectiveness, drivers and cost of the actions).
-Sustainable Land, Water and Air Land - The state and trends of soils in Powys Impact of nutrient enrichment due to diffuse pollution on ecosystems in Powys.
-Water quality - Sources and impacts of water pollution on freshwater ecosystems in Powys Interaction of chemical pollutants and their combined impact on ecology and human health alone and in combination with other Reconnecting People and places Access & Recreation - Lack of data about the quality of accessible green spaces to meet peoples' needs for health and well-being.
+Sustainable Land, Water and Air Air quality - Ammonia - more comprehensive field data is needed improve our understanding of the actual impacts and ensure our evidence-based decision making remains robust.
+Impact of atmospheric pollution on broad ecosystem habitats in Powys Reconnecting People and places Waste - Current waste data sources are limited.
+Access & Recreation - Lack of data about the quality of accessible green spaces to meet peoples' needs for health and well-being.

-Well-being Theme Local Well- being: Areas of focus Data Gaps Access to and onto water - The trends in numbers of people accessing freshwater ecosystems in Powys for outdoor recreation Green/social prescribing - There's a need to systematically capture data and information about green/social prescribing in Powys Forestry Resources The barriers in Powys preventing more woodland, particularly native woodland, being brought into planned management to improve resilience and the flow of ecosystem services, including well-being benefits, from them.
+Well-being Theme Local Well- being: Areas of Data Gaps focus Access to and onto water - The trends in numbers of people accessing freshwater ecosystems in Powys for outdoor recreation Green/social prescribing - There's a need to systematically capture data and information about green/social prescribing in Powys Forestry Resources The barriers in Powys preventing more woodland, particularly native woodland, being brought into planned management to improve resilience and the flow of ecosystem services, including well-being benefits, from them.
 Understanding the interventions needed to increase the use of Welsh grown timber in construction in Powys, to support decarbonisation and a regenerative economy.
 The Gross Value Added (GVA) contribution from the woodland sector that includes woodland-based recreation and other woodland-dependent businesses.
 Climate Change Climate change predictions indicate significant changes to water flows, levels and temperatures.
 However the magnitude of those changes, and the potential impacts and consequences on our ecosystems, natural resources and people's well-being remains poorly understood.
 Impact of emerging technologies for renewable energy on human well-being.
 Likely impacts on human health of heatwaves in urban areas in Powys.
 COVID-19 and BREXIT • Protected Characteristics While Powys is not very ethnically diverse, it would be worthwhile acknowledging how inequality affects people in Powys.
 For example, ethnicity and gender-based oppression can result in significant health inequalities.
 Some characteristics data not

-Well-being Theme Local Well- being: Areas of focus Data Gaps generally captured (unlike age and gender which is more common amongst datasets). • LGBT+ experiences - Currently no reference within the assessment.
-Data generally not captured • Disability - Greater analysis (going beyond rates of disability) could be useful to understand levels of accessibility and experience accessing services in Powys. • Awareness - Welsh Government's Race Equality Action Plan, LGBTQ+ Action Plan, Disability Rights Taskforce and how these potentially affect Powys and organisations on the PSB.
+Well-being Theme Local Well- being: Areas of focus Data Gaps generally captured (unlike age and gender which is more common amongst datasets).
+LGBT+ experiences - Currently no reference within the assessment.
+Data generally not captured Disability - Greater analysis (going beyond rates of disability) could be useful to understand levels of accessibility and experience accessing services in Powys.
+Awareness - Welsh Government's Race Equality Action Plan, LGBTQ+ Action Plan, Disability Rights Taskforce and how these potentially affect Powys and organisations on the PSB.